fatihsen20/Frequent-Mining-Algorithms/README.md

 <p>
 df is a pandas dataframe.
 It is a table of transactions.
 Each row is a transaction and each column is an item.
 The value of each cell is the number of items in the transaction.
 </p>

+## Contributions
+We would be delighted to receive contributions to this library.
+We openly welcome all kinds of feedback and are pleased to have contributions to address possible issues or add new features to the development process.
+Please contribute or raise issues through the GitHub repository.